Public Service Recognition Week

-Since 1985, the first full week of May has been set aside as Public Service Recognition Week (PSRW) to honor the men and women who serve our nation as Federal, state, county, and local government employees.
-This year's commemoration is May 7–13, 2017.
-It provides a fitting time to not only celebrate the contributions of National Archives staff but also contributions of the entire Federal workforce now—and throughout history.
+Since 1985, the first full week of May has been set aside as Public Service Recognition Week (PSRW) to honor the men and women who serve our nation as federal, state, county, and local government employees.
+It provides a fitting time to not only celebrate the contributions of National Archives staff but also contributions of the entire federal workforce now—and throughout history.

 - Burnt in Memory: Looking Back, Looking Forward at the 1973 St. Louis Fire (Spring 2013)